A Court of Thorns and Roses

 Lead character Feyre is hunting deer for her horrible family when she runs across a giant wolf.
 She suspects the wolf to be a fairy in disguise and since she hates fairies— she kills him with an ash wood arrow.
 She skins him and carries his pelt and the deer carcass back to her home— over her shoulders like some fucking strong guy mountain man.
 She’s not said to be all that strong— so already the book is shattering my immersion by having this half-starved 19 year old carry a carcass and a giant wolf pelt over her shoulders as if they weigh nothing.
 Anyway, she gets back to her shitty family consisting of her older sisters— Elaine the ditzy one and Nesta the bitchy one— and their father.
 Feyre thinks very little of her family and they think little of her.
 They used to be rich until their father made some bad deals— plunging them straight into poverty.
 On her deathbed— her mother made Feyre swear to protect and care for her shit ass family.
 Breaking a promise in this world is against the law or some shit— so Feyre is honor bound to keep that promise (even though her mother was an awful person too).
 “My youngest daughter, please take care of our family.
 My husband and my other daughters are too useless and will die from starvation if you do not take care of them.
 I know I didn’t give a shit about you until now.
 I know I never taught you how to read, but please burden yourself for these people you don’t even like.”
 What a great family you got there, Feyre.

 She sells the pelts of the fairy wolf and the deer to a mercenary.
 Then later that night, she and her family are accosted by a beast.
-Some years ago, fairies and humans created The Treaty— a list of laws or whatever detailing their relationship and laws.
+Some years ago, fairies and humans created The Treaty— a list of laws or whatever detailing their relationship and rules.
 The fairy tells her that she must pay for the life she took.
 “A life for a life.”
 However— he doesn’t kill her.
 Instead, he decides to take her back to his illustrious mansion where she will live out her days.
 How horrible.
 She is taken to the Spring Court and there the beast turns into a handsome man.
 So much for that Beauty and the Beast retelling I was promised.
 The dude’s name is Tamlin.
 No, not Tam Lin from the Scottish/English ballad, but Tamlin— a boring hunky hunk who allows the murderer of his friend to roam his home unharassed for reasons that are not clear until half way through the book.
 Because of a curse, he and his courtiers have masks stuck on their faces.
 Not even full face masks either.
 Just half masks.
 That way, we can still get a description on how chiseled Tamlin’s jaw is.
 Feyre meets Tam’s bff Lucien— who is missing an eye and wears a fox mask.
 He’s okay.

 Blah blah blah, Feyre— for some reason— wants to go back to her shitty family.
 So she attempts to escape— but is almost killed by monsters.
 Later, she is told about Calanmai.
 No, not Calen Mai— the real world Welsh holiday— but Calanmai—a freakish fairy sex ritual.
 Feyre— who was attacked three times by dangerous fairy creatures— is told repeatedly to stay inside— but since she’s the main character, she sneaks out and is immediately accosted by three creepy fairy dudes.
 But don’t worry— Edgy McEdgers (Rhysand) shows up and rescues her— stealing Howl’s famous line “There you are.
 I was looking for you,” from Howl’s Moving Castle.
 Lucien then shows up and carries her back to the mansion.
 He tells her dumb ass to stay inside.
 Tamlin is going to be under the influence of fairy sex magic and will be hunting her down.
 Dumbfuck extraordinaire Feyre leaves her bedroom to get a midnight snack and is immediately sexually harassed by Tamlin.
 It’s fine though.
 She’s into it— even though she’s telling him no and pushing him away.
 The next morning, she and Tam laugh about the time he sexually harassed her while under the influence of fairy sex drugs.
 How romantic.
 Blah blah blah, they go on picnics and shit.
 It’s boring because they’re boring.
 Then Edgy Boy shows up to threaten them.
 He is working for the main bad, Amarantha.
 He asks for Feyre’s name and she gives him the name of some random girl who was then tortured by Amarantha.
 Tam is scared for her life so he tells her that she has to go back to her shitty family.
 And then they fuck I guess.
 I don’t know.
 I skipped most of the chapter.